Caring, Uni and You

 Making decisions: It’s all about you

 The decision to go to University is a personal one and finding the right course and university that works for you is so important.
-The good news is, every single person who is thinking about University is making these decisions too, so you are not alone.
-When thinking about our decisions, we all agreed that it is important to remember that this decision is about your future and that any choice you make has to be right for you, not the person or people you care for.
+The good news is, every single person who is thinking about University is making these decisions too, so we are not alone.
+When thinking about our decisions, we all agreed that it is important to remember that this decision is about our future and that any choice we make has to be right for us, not the person or people we care for.

 When making the decision to move away or commute to university, there are so many factors to consider, finances, travel, independent living, and caring roles.